 The course is designed for a maximum of 25 professionals with a university degree, and is addressed to fisheries managers, competent authorities in fisheries control and monitoring, technical advisors and other specialists involved in the topic.

-The course will be held at CIHEAM Zaragoza (Spain) over a period of two weeks, from 27 June to 8 July 2022, in morning and afternoon sessions.
+The course will be held at CIHEAM Zaragoza (Spain) over a period of two weeks, from 13 to 24 May 2024, in morning and afternoon sessions.

 Candidates from other countries who require financial support should apply directly to other national or international institutions.